bem/bem-core/MIGRATION.md

 To get a collection of instances of the element's class, use the `_elems()` method.

+Note: don't forget to switch on support for elements instances in template engine.
+For `bem-xjst` please refer to https://github.com/bem/bem-xjst/blob/master/docs/en/3-api.md#support-js-instances-for-elements-bem-core-v4 or for `BH` see https://github.com/bem/bh#jselem.

 ##### Ways to work with elements

 Before: